Clean Air & Water

-- Jean chairs the Environment, Natural Resources and Agriculture Finance Committee.
-Her Omnibus Finance bill of 2013 made progress on many fronts but the emphasis was on our waters.
-Under Jean’s leadership the legislature made huge progress in protecting our waters including groundwater which is the drinking water source for 75% of Minnesotans.
+- In 2013 Jean chaired the Environment, Natural Resources and Agriculture Finance Committee.
+Her Omnibus Finance bill of 2013 made progress on many fronts especially on our waters.
+Under Jeanís leadership the legislature made huge progress in protecting our waters including groundwater which is the drinking water source for 75% of Minnesotans.

 - Jean was co-author of the legacy constitutional amendment that was approved by voters and is dedicated to clean water; parks and trails; habitat conservation; and arts and our cultural heritage.